-According to CNN and a number of other news sources, Florida officials are taking quick strides toward implementing a new program that will require potential recipients of cash aid and welfare to undergo drug testing when they apply.
+According to CNN and a number of other news sources, Florida officials once took quick strides toward implementing a new program that would require potential recipients of cash aid and welfare to undergo drug testing when they apply.
 Some think this idea is great.
-Others are offended by the implications.
-Let’s take a look at the pros and cons.
+Others are offended by the implications; therefore, it’s important to take a look at both the pros and cons.

 Drug Testing for Welfare Recipients: The Pros

-The way proponents of the new drug testing initiative sees it – and that includes the lawmakers who are signing it into policy – it’s not fair to ask taxpayers to pay for the drug addiction of those who are receiving welfare if they are, in fact, using those funds to buy heroin, cocaine, crystal meth, etc. Although most would consent that not all beneficiaries of government assistance are using illegal drugs, because some may, they believe all should be tested.
+The way proponents of the new drug testing initiative saw it—and that includes the lawmakers who were signing it into policy—it’s not fair to ask taxpayers to pay for the drug addiction of those who are receiving welfare if they are, in fact, using those funds to buy heroin, cocaine, crystal meth, etc. Although most would consent that not all beneficiaries of government assistance are using illegal drugs, because some may, they believe all should be tested.

 Do These Pro-Drug Testing Arguments Stand Up?